Engineering · Chess

 2026·engineering·self-initiated

 The tracker pulls data from the Lichess Broadcasts API — the same feed that powers coverage of events like the Candidates and Norway Chess.
-No API key required; it polls every 60 seconds and backs off automatically if the rate limit gets tight.
+No API key required; it polls every 60 seconds and backs off automatically when the rate limit gets tight.

 What's here